Dream Consultation

 with Dr. Meredith Sabini

 Do you have a client troubled by recurring dreams or bursting with too many?
 Do you occasionally have dreams about a client?
-A dream consultation can offer creative ways of engaging with such dreams so they can fulfill their task of clarifying and enriching the therapeutic process, whether short-term, long-term, individual or couple.
+A Dream Consultation can offer creative ways of engaging with such dreams so they can fulfill their task of clarifying and enriching the therapeutic process, whether short-term, long-term, individual or couple.
 The diagnostic and prognostic information that can be gleaned from client’s first dreams can serve to guide the treatment toward fruitful work.

-To arrange a session, call Dr. Meredith (not the Dream Institute) on her direct line (510) 849-8511.
+To arrange a session, call Dr. Sabini at (510) 849-8511.

 Meredith Sabini, PhD, is a licensed psychologist in the field since 1972 and founder/director of The Dream Institute.